ctasca/mage2-behave/README.md

 ### Introduction

-mage2-behave is a project that leverages Python 3.8 and greater for development.
-The project uses various Python packages to achieve its objectives, with some of the notable ones being selenium, `behave`, `splinter`, `stere` and `webdriver-manager` among others.
+**mage2-behave** is a project that leverages Python 3.8 and greater for development.
+The project uses various Python packages to achieve its objectives, with some of the notable ones being `selenium`, `behave`, `splinter`, `stere`,`maria-db` and `webdriver-manager` among others.

 This project endeavors to create Magento2/Adobe Commerce projects that are robust, maintainable, and solves real-world problems effectively.
 Key concepts of software development, such as object-oriented design and clean code, are embraced fully.